-A tax rebate is available for super contributions on behalf of low-income spouses.
+A tax rebate is available for super contributions made on behalf of low-income spouses.

 The rebate is 18% of the contributions up to $3,000.
 The maximum rebate is therefore $540.

-If the spouse is aged between 65 and 70 he/she must satisfy a work test, and if the spouse is aged 70 or more, the contributions cannot be accepted by the fund.
-The restrictions on claiming the spouse contribution tax offset will be eased from 1 July 2020, giving 70 to 74-year-old spouses eligibility
+If the spouse is aged between 67 to 74 (previously 65 to 70) he/she must satisfy a work test, and if the spouse is aged 74 or more, the contributions cannot be accepted by the fund.

 Personal Contributions from After-Tax Sources